How is car insurance calculated?

 Regardless of what type of vehicle you’re looking to insure, the following factors will influence your premium more than others:

 If you’re young in the eyes of insurers (aged 16-24) you will always pay more for your insurance.
 That’s based on risk, which is based on accident data that shows that young motorists are more likely to be involved in an accident and make a claim than any other age bracket.
+That being said – it doesn’t mean you should pay more than you have to, if you’re a young driver.
+So, take a quick look at our handy guide to cheap car insurance for young drivers.

 The other side of the coin is that the older you are, the lower your insurance premium should be, generally.